RHesketh/foreign_exchange_web_frontend/README.md

 # Foreign Exchange Web Frontend
-Foreign Exchange Web Frontend is a small Rails application designed to showcase the ForeignExchange gem.
+Foreign Exchange Web Frontend is a small Rails application designed to showcase the [ForeignExchange gem](https://github.com/RHesketh/foreign_exchange_gem).

 ## Usage
 Before you can begin using the site you must download the latest foreign exchange rates so they can be stored locally.
 To do this, type:

 `rake rates:download`

-**Note**: This git repository assumes that the Foreign Exchange gem project has been downloaded and is in a directory named "foreign_exchange_gem" which is in the same directory as this project.
+**Note**: This git repository assumes that the [ForeignExchange gem](https://github.com/RHesketh/foreign_exchange_gem) has been downloaded and its source code is in a directory named "foreign_exchange_gem" which is in the same parent directory as this project's directory.
 You should edit the Gemfile if this is not the case.

 ### Commands